Skip to main content

 Inside an Application Composition Report, you can filter for proprietary components by clicking the 103907356.pngFilter button on the right.
 The first option in the list will be Proprietary: open the chevron and check a box to only see proprietary or non-proprietary components in the report.

-Note: When you set proprietary component matchers for .dll files, IQ Server will not retrieve the details in the application report.
+When you set proprietary component matchers for .dll or .js files, IQ Server does not include those components in the application report.
+This is intended behavior, even for components scanned from binaries.

 Manifest File Components